rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 combination of many.
 Similarly, the lower layers do not care (at least in theory) about the payload of the application layer.

-Our primary interest for now is internet layer and the transport layer.
+Our primary interest for now is the internet layer and the transport layer.

 <text-box variant="emph" name="How many layers are needed">

-Grouping protocols in 4 layers is often referred as TCP/IP model (named after the two most important protocols) or internet protocol suite.
+Grouping protocols in 4 layers is often referred as _TCP/IP model_ (named after the two most important protocols) or _internet protocol suite_.
 Often the link layer is split in 2 layers, physical link, and data link, leading to 5 layers instead of 4.

 We can also use Open Systems Interconnection model (OSI model) which has 7 layers.